 This can feel difficult to balance when the what, where, when, and how much to eat at any given meal is often something to figure out on the fly.
-After all, actually taking the time to map out a thoughtfully planned schedule for the week, including what to buy, where to buy it, when to actually get to the farmer’s market or grocery store to shop and then actually carve out time in the kitchen to cook isn’t something that piques the interest of many.
+After all, taking the time to thoughtfully map out a schedule for the week—including what to buy, where to buy it, when to get to the farmer’s market or grocery store to shop, and then carve out time in the kitchen to cook—isn’t something that piques the interest of many.

 A mere five years ago, less than half of the suppers served at home were actually cooked at home (2) and on any given day in the United States, an estimated 36.6% (approximately 84.8 million adults) were consuming fast food regularly.
 (3)

-What’s the price we’re paying for convenience, both on our guts as well as on the planet?
+What’s the price we’re paying for convenience, both on our guts as well as the planet?

-The article cites a recent study published in the Lancet (4) in which we are asked whether we can feed a future population of 10 billion people a healthy diet within planetary boundaries.
+The article cites a recent study published in the Lancet (4) which asked whether we can feed a future population of 10 billion people a healthy diet within planetary boundaries.
 We are then reminded of the statistics we’ve heard before:

 Most of us are eating too much low-quality red-meat protein.
-Demanding more than what we would naturally be able to access does undoubtedly lead to overproduction with unnatural means (grain), depletion of soil due to excessive overuse and an end product of a piece of meat which is no longer even a healthy option for us humans to consume anyway.
+Demanding more than what we would naturally be able to access does undoubtedly lead to overproduction with unnatural means (grain), depletion of soil due to excessive overuse, and an end product that is no longer even a healthy option for us humans to consume anyway.

-Decreasing the amount of an unnaturally raised cows we consume (in other words, one which is not 100 percent grass fed and finished, but actually fed grain) and slightly lowering the amount of unnatural pig, chicken or fish, yet still continuing to eat and therefore support the industry which is responsible for the inception of this issue in the first place is not the answer.
+Decreasing the amount of unnaturally raised cow we consume (in other words, grain-fed) and lowering the amount of unnatural pig, chicken, or fish, yet still continuing to eat and therefore support the industry which is responsible for the inception of this issue in the first place is not the answer.